hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 #.
 Reporting a home's energy efficiency assets to the parties in real estate transactions
 #.
 Reporting data on program activity to DOE and other agencies

-The standard audit and upgrade data sets are data collection and transfer requirements that were created by existing HPXML adopters to facilitate the transfer of project data from third-party energy modeling tools to a program management database.
-As a collaboration between Home Performance with ENERGY STAR programs in Arizona, California, New York, Vermont, and Virginia, the standard use cases are well suited for a wide range of program types, climate zones, and implementation models.
+The standard Audit and Upgrade datasets are data collection and transfer requirements that were created by existing HPXML adopters to facilitate the transfer of project data from third-party energy modeling tools to a program management database.
+As a collaboration between Home Performance with ENERGY STAR programs in Arizona, California, New York, Vermont, and Virginia, the standard datasets are well suited for a wide range of program types, climate zones, and implementation models.

-Although these standards are being developed for Home Performance with ENERGY STAR or whole house programs, they can be used by other types of programs as well, such as weatherization of single measure programs.
+Although these datasets were initially developed for Home Performance with ENERGY STAR or whole house programs, they can be used by other types of programs as well, such as weatherization or single measure programs.

-Even if implementation is not for a whole home program, these use cases are still a great place to start, as several software vendors are already able to transfer the data required in these use cases.
+Even if implementation is not for a whole home program, these datasets are still a great place to start because software vendors are already able to transfer the data required in these use cases.
 Any subset of data within these use cases will be easy to implement for existing HPXML-compliant tools.